HarryPaniccc/writing/The Einzberns have Returned.md

 ---
 >[!Note]
 >Jumping ahead a bit here
+# Challenger 1
 His hair was beginning to obscure his vision, but he could not afford to wipe it away.
 Sweat mixed with coal was slowly dripping down his face, but in the imperfect candlelight of the fighting ring he hoped the black lines it left would go unnoticed by of the spectators.
 His hand had started to lose its chalk coating, so he had switched to knees and elbows.
-He had taken a strike on the chin that he had allowed to look a little bit _too_ good, but he could adapt, so he adjusted his step to be more aggressive and encourage more body shots.
+He had taken a strike on the chin that he had allowed to look a little _too_ good, but he could adapt, so he adjusted his step to be more aggressive and encourage more body shots.

 All things considered, the challenger was feeling very good about how the evening had gone so far.

 His opponent, the "Bull" of Novest, was putting on an admirable contest, but the challenger could tell that he was getting frustrated.
-He could no longer afford to soak up anymore damage, so he focussed on evasiveness.
+He could no longer afford to soak up any more damage, so he focussed on evasiveness.
 He fended off a jab, slipped under a right cross, sidestepped an uppercut.
-Everything his opponent threw he had seen before, and everything he had seen before he had a solution for.
+Everything his opponent threw he had seen before, and everything he had seen before he could counter.

 As capable as his opponent was, the challenger was in another league, but he had to let the Bull think he had a chance.
 And he had to keep the crowd's interest.

-So he went on the offensive, measuring space with a few jabs at nothing with his left hand, eventually closing in with an elbow to the side, and cracking his fist against the Bull's chin right as he doubled over.
+So he went on the offensive, measuring space with a few jabs at air with his left hand, eventually closing in with an elbow to the side, and cracking his fist against the Bull's chin right as he doubled over.
 The ox of a man took it in his stride, and his hand struck out like a snake, fist coiling around the challenger's raised forearm as he clenched against a strike that never came.
 Now that the Bull had a hold of him, he could not slip the punch that was coming his way.
 A fist rocked his brain inside his skull, and his mind went fuzzy for a moment.

 For not the first time in the last thirty minutes, he found himself knocked to the ground, wondering if "The Bull" of Novest was _really_ a stonemason, or if he just spent time around rocks because they were distant cousins of some kind.
 Nevertheless, he had been hit harder before, and he decided that the Bull could take a few more strikes himself.